approov/quickstart-ios-swift-urlsession/README.md

 ```

 The Approov SDK is now included as a dependency in your project.
 Please observe `pod install` command output notice regarding the `ApproovShapes.xcworkspace` as it is the correct way to modify the project from this point on.

+This guide assumes you are NOT using bitcode.
+The Approov SDK is also available with bitcode support.
+If you wish to use it read the relevant section in the approov service [documentation](https://github.com/approov/approov-service-urlsession) since you will need to modify the `Podfile` to use the bitcode enabled version of the SDK.
+Remember to also use `-bitcode` when using the `approov` admin tools to register your application with the Approov service.

 ## ENSURE THE SHAPES API IS ADDED